Guneetsinghtuli/Guneetsinghtuli/README.md

     <ul>
     <li>I have been into development from past more than 2 years</li>
     <li>I am currently looking for intership/part-time opportunities, comfortable with both remote and on-site </li>
-    <li>Currently i don't have any experience working with a company except college socities but i have experience working with code</li>
     <li>I am studying in IP University</li>
     <li>You can also have a look at my Resume </li>
     </ul>